wnccys/JsMusicPlayer/README.md

 # Used Tools:
 > HTML, Materialize CSS and JS;

-this one is a clone, proper project at exercise branch;
+exercise one at exercise branch;